 The bit length of a processor (e.g. 32, 64 etc.) can mean many things but it usually refers to the size of the internal registers and thus the maximum range of addressable memory.
-Up until recently all personal computers and workstations used 32 bit processors and so the maximum memory range was 2^{32} or 4GBytes.
+Up until recently all personal computers and workstations used 32 bit processors and so the maximum memory range was $2^{32}$ or 4GBytes.
 This is no longer the unimaginably large amount of memory that it once was.
 In order to access more memory than this we need more than 32 bits and the usual choice is to increase it to 64.

 The memory range is the chief benefit of using a 64 bit processor and you should not expect substantial performance improvements.
 With SIMetrix, the main area where 4GBytes of memory may not be enough is graph plotting.
-If you run simulations with ten million time points or more, you should seriously consider using the 64 bit version of SIMetrix.

 Note that all 64 bit applications require a 64 bit operating system as well as a 64 bit processor.
 You cannot install or run the 64 bit version of SIMetrix on a 32 bit operating system even if the processor is 64bit.